-- Mix with other hens showing signs of illness – ie. watery eyes, sneezing, congestion in the throat or lungs, listlessness, or with loose or abnormal droppings.
+- Mix with other hens showing signs of illness – i.e., watery eyes, sneezing, congestion in the throat or lungs, listlessness, lose or abnormal droppings.

-- Mix with ex-battery hens, or birds which have shown signs of mycoplasma, or bronchitis now or in the past.
+- Mix with ex-commercial rescue hens, or birds which have shown signs of mycoplasma, or bronchitis now or in the past.

 - Mix ages of growing birds under 18 weeks of age (all growers must be the same age within three days).

-- Close ventilation slots or windows in the hen house, except in the most extreme weather.
+- Close ventilation slots or windows in the hen house, except in extreme weather.

 - Keep in a small run – hens need space to roam, forage, and exercise, to remain mentally and physically healthy.

-- Keep next to a pond or bird table.
+- Keep in the proximity of a pond or bird table.

-- Feed oyster shell under 18-20 weeks (can cause kidney damage), or bread, fat or any starchy food at any age.
+- Feed oyster shell under 18-20 weeks (can cause kidney damage), or bread, fat, or any starchy food.

-- Avocado Pear, rhubarb leaves or dairy products.
+- Avocado Pear, rhubarb leaves, potatoe or dairy products.
 Only give healthy poultry-friendly treats.

-- Place a small run on mossy ground.
-This can cause compacted crop
+- Place a small run on mossy ground or freshly cut grass.
+This can cause compacted crop.

 First week in the new home

-- Any sudden change of environment causes considerable stress in hens, which can trigger feather pecking or other forms of aggression, followed by disease.
+- Any sudden change of environment causes considerable stress in hens, which can trigger feather pecking or other behavioural problems, making the birds vulnerable to infection.
 Careful, quiet handling, with no sudden shocks, noises, or bright light, will help reduce stress; but ask for advice if aggressive behaviour continues for more than a short period, because it can rapidly lead to serious illness, and is difficult to correct if left un-checked.

 - Your birds have come from a quiet, dimly lit rearing house, and are not used to the outside world.
-At first, they’ll be shy and reluctant to venture outside, particularly in bright sunny weather, due to their sensitive eyesight.
-They will come out when ready, and this may take two to three days, depending on the local environment.
+At first, they will be shy and reluctant to venture outside, particularly in bright sunny weather, due to their sensitive eyesight.
+They will come out when ready, and this may take several days, depending on the local environment.
 They must not be rushed.
 Food and water should be close at hand – inside the house initially if necessary.

 - New pullets can be let out into the garden after three days, or a larger fenced area, after two days.
 Keeping them confined for too long will cause stress related problems.

-Our birds are vaccinated against Salmonella (SE and ST) and treated with Aviguard (Beryl’s retail name) three times before 12 weeks of age, but for ongoing protection we advise monthly treatment with Beryl’s Friendly Bacteria available in the Avivit shop – Probiotics help protect against a range of poultry infections including the Salmonellas, E. coli and Clostridium Perfringens.
+Our birds are vaccinated against Mareks Disease and Coccidiosis and receive regular treatment with Aviguard (retail name – Beryl’s) before 12 weeks of age.
+For ongoing protection if required, we advise treatment with Beryl’s Friendly Bacteria available on the Avivit.uk website – Beryl’s provides protection against a range of poultry infections including the Salmonellas, E. coli and Clostridium Perfringens.

-We also vaccinate against Mareks Disease, but no other vaccinations are given because a full commercial layer vaccination programme is unnecessary and undesirable in garden hens or small flocks.
-We do not recommend mixing our birds with hens from poultry dealers, who use surplus commercial birds which have received full commercial vaccination programme, as some of these can be carriers.
+A full commercial vaccination programme is unnecessary for garden hens or small flocks, and we do not recommend mixing our birds with hens from poultry dealers, who use surplus commercial birds which have received a full commercial vaccination programme, as some of these can be carriers.

 Auctions: Poultry purchased from bird auctions and sales pose a disease risk and we do not recommend adding our birds to these flocks.

-Mixed breed flocks: The popular trend of purchasing single hens of different breeds from different sources, is not good practice and often causes disease and stress related problems.
+Mixed breed flocks: The popular trend of purchasing single hens of different breeds from different sources is bad practice and a common cause of disease and stress related problems.

 Mixed ages: mixing hens of different ages and from different sources without appropriate quarantine facilities in place, is a common cause of health problems.

-A range of poultry health products, including our own unique brands, are available here: www.avivit.uk
+A range of good quality poultry health products, including our own unique brands, are available on www.avivit.uk